mtsoftware2016/works/README.md

 ## 2. Google Merchant
 This module create an XML file with format google merchant and send it to an FTP Server.

+## 3. Portal Purchase Request
+ This module allow employee to create request to purchase product from Portal.